 How to Use an LMS for Customer Onboarding

-Customer onboarding is a strategy every growing organization needs to think about.
-It’s one of the most critical parts of your customer journey.
-An effective customer onboarding strategy gives your customer a better chance of success and improves your business’s retention rate.
+Customer onboarding is a strategy every growing business needs to think about.
+A critical part of your customers’ journey, an effective customer onboarding strategy gives them a better chance of success and improves your business’s retention rate.

-- How training can help with your customer onboarding
+- How training can help with customer onboarding,

-- And a step by step plan that shows you how to use an LMS to onboard your customers.
+- How to use an LMS to onboard your customers.